Cradle cap can be an annoyance to a baby and parent. Cradle cap

 • You can also try an oil remedy.
 You need to use a small amount of

-olive, coconut or almond oil (I've used normal vegetable oil, which
+olive, coconut or almond oil (I've used regular vegetable oil, which

 works just as well) and gently massage into your baby’s scalp.
 Leave this on